cspotcode/git-stacked-prs/README.md

 ## `git machete`

 `git machete` uses a single config file describing a DAG of branches.
 Each branch has an upstream.

-In the typical workflow, all topic branches have the same upstream: `main` or `master`.
+In the typical workflow *without* stacked PRs, all topic branches have the same upstream: `main` or `master`.
 But with stacked PRs, the first branch in a stack is the upstream of the second, and so on.
 The DAG is the easiest way to describe this relationship.